Fundamentals of Bioinformatics 2

 Reading and writing files.

-Installing libraries in R from CRAN and Bioconductor.
+Installation of R libraries from CRAN and Bioconductor.

 Assessment quiz.